 ‘What am I reading?
 What do those numbers actually mean?
 What the heck is a U-factor?’

 Seriously, it’s another language and confusing to the common customer.
-But in reality, all replacement windows are durable.
+But in reality, most replacement windows today are durable.
 Double-pane with double-strength glass is standard and Low-E and argon gas is the norm in the Northeast.

 But what’s up with all of these initials and numbers?
 Let’s break them down for you:

-Is the insulation of the glass.
+Rates how well the glass protects against heat loss.
 This number is important if you live in colder climates.
 You want this number to be 0.30 or less, which means it’s Energy Star certified.
-In the Northeast, a 0.27 rating is sufficient, but if you’re living in Minnesota or Canada, you want that number to be even lower.
+In our area of the Northeast, a 0.30 rating is sufficient, but if you’re living in Minnesota or Canada, you want that number to be even lower.

 SHGC is how well the glass deflects the sun out of your home keeping not only the heat out, but also preventing your furniture from fading.
-Anything under a 0.30-rating makes sense for our area, but if you’re living in Arizona or Texas where the sun is beaming in 100-degree temps, you’d want that shgc-rating to be 0.20 or under.
-The Soft-Lite Barrington Vinyl series has a Triple-Pane Solar Ultra Glass option with an shgc-rating of 0.20, which would be a good choice for that area.
+Anything under a 0.30-rating is energy star qualified and makes sense for our area, but if you’re living in Arizona or Texas where the sun is beaming in 100-degree temps, you’d want that shgc-rating to be 0.20 or under.

-Or VT, the higher the number, the easier it is to see outside your window.
+The higher the number, the easier it is to see outside your window.
 Some of these Low-E coatings have a dark tint where it’ll appear you’re looking through green-tinted sunglasses.
-The Soft-Lite Pro Double-Pane Low-E Glass has a vt-rating of 0.54, which is the highest in the series.
-Soft-Lite’s Barrington Vinyl windows have a Double-Pane Low-E NEZ Glass with a vt-rating of 0.55.

 Traditional wood residential double-hung windows by Pella, Marvin, Jeld-Wen and Andersen have a CFM of 0.23 (18.4 cans of soda) and traditional vinyl residential high-performance double-hung windows by Alside, Simonton and Champion have a 0.15 CFM (12 cans of soda per minute).